JLSteenwyk/ClipKIT/README.md

 *Default: 'gappy'*<br />
 * kpi will trim all sites that are not parsimony informative<br />
 * gappy will remove all sites that are above a threshold of gappyness (default: 0.9)<br />
-⋅⋅⋅gappyness is calculated by dividing the number of gaps '-' by the number of sequences<br />
 * kpi-gappy is the combination of kpi- and gappy-based trimming<br />
 ```
 # kpi-based trimming